LastationVRChat/Desktop-to-VRChat/README.md

 ## Step 1 — Download & Extract

-Download the Windows zip for MediaMTX and extract it somewhere like:
+Download the Windows zip for MediaMTX and extract it so you have a folder like:

 ```
 C:\vrcstreamserver\mediamtx\
 ```

+(with `mediamtx.exe` and `mediamtx.yml` inside).

 ## Step 2 — Configure `mediamtx.yml`

+A preconfigured `mediamtx.yml` can be found at

 Open `mediamtx.yml` in a text editor and replace or add the following: